shirazlinux/free-software-philosophy/content/learn/participate/assets.md

 Hardware projects (schematics, HDL sources, etc.) are encouraged to use the
 <a href="https://cern-ohl.web.cern.ch/home" class="non-free" title="This link will take you to a non-free website">CERN Open Hardware License</a>.
+It comes in several variants: strongly and weakly reciprocal, as well as permissive.

 ## Fonts